CalinaWinfield/VisualPortfolio/README.md

 ## Team Visionary

 ### Description
-The Visual Portfolio App is a web-based tool designed to help faculty modernize the process of maintaining, organizing, and presenting academic records.
-The app provides a personalized dashboard for users to store their academic data, categorize information, and generate customized documents such as resumes, CVs, and portfolios.
-With drag-and-drop functionality and customizable fields, faculty can easily compile, and format documents tailored to specific needs, reducing redundancy and improving efficiency.
+The EasyFolio App is a web tool that will help faculty keep, organize, and share their academic records.
+The User can log in, store their data, and quickly create documents like resumes, CVs, or portfolios.
+With easy customization, the app saves time, reduces repeated work, and makes it simple to format records for different needs.
 ### Links

 ### Technologies